 Award for Excellence in Graduate Supervision

 Excellence in graduate supervision is recognized as the successful mentorship of graduate students through an enriching, supportive and productive learning environment.
 Nominees shall have at least ten years supervision experience at the graduate level.
 One award will be presented annually.
+The award may be withheld if there is no suitable candidate.

 Both nominators and evaluators should consider the following list of criteria.
 Nominees should provide evidence of outstanding graduate supervision, which can include but is not limited to: